the-turing-way/the-turing-way/book/website/community-handbook/governance/gov-roles.md

 #### 1. Ensuring meetings are effectively organised and minuted

-The Secretary will work closely with the Chair to plan meetings.
+The Secretary works closely with the Chair to plan meetings.
 They should give WG members sufficient time to add topics to the meeting agenda and circulate the agenda in advance of the meeting.

-We don't require working groups to take formal minutes of the meetings but we do ask that they capture and archive notes for two purposes:
+We don't require working groups / delivery groups to take formal minutes of the meetings but we do ask that they capture and archive notes for two purposes:
-- 1: to ensure the broader Turing Way community are able to participate in the activities of the WG, including members of the WG who are not able to attend synchronous meetings, and
+- 1: to ensure members of the broader *Turing Way* community are able to participate in the activities of the WG / DG, including members of the WG / DG who are not able to attend synchronous meetings, and
 - 2: to meet our guiding principle of transparent decision making. `format as reference`

-The Secretary should also keep track of actions that have been identified and report to the WG how they are progressing.
+The Secretary keeps track of actions that have been identified and report to the WG / DG how they are progressing.
-The reporting will be valuable to the Chair in their representation of the WG at the Constitutional level leadership team, as well as supporting the WG to keep focused on their shared vision and goals.
+The reporting is valuable to the Chair in their representation of the WG / DG at the constitutional decision making level through their membership of the Steering Council.
+The documentation also supports the WG / DG in keeping focused on their shared vision and goals.

 #### 2. Document membership of the WG and track acknowledgement of their work

 In *The Turing Way* we put acknowledgement of individuals' efforts and labour at the centre of our mission.
-The Secretary is asked to ensure that there is an up to date record of membership of the WG, including alumni members.
+The Secretary is asked to ensure that there is an up to date record of membership of the WG / DG, including alumni members.
-They are also asked to mentor members to reguarly capture their efforts in the Contributors Record `reformat to reference: https://book.the-turing-way.org/afterword/contributors-record` of the book.
+They are also asked to mentor members to regularly capture their efforts in the Contributors Record `reformat to reference: https://book.the-turing-way.org/afterword/contributors-record` of the book.

 #### 3. Track communication and correspondence

-As a combination of the two responsibilities above we ask that the Secretary keeps track of outputs and communications from the WG.
+As a combination of the two responsibilities above we ask that the Secretary keeps track of outputs and communications from the WG / DG.
-Their role is to ensure that the activities are not happening in a silo - meeting our guiding principle of reciprocity `format to reference` - and that the WG members are appropriately celebrated for their efforts.
+Their role is to ensure that the activities are not happening in a silo - meeting our guiding principle of reciprocity `format to reference` - and that the WG / DG members are appropriately celebrated for their efforts.

-The WG may delegate this responsibilty to another Working Group member (a communications lead, for example).
+The Secretary may delegate this responsibilty to another Working Group member (a communications lead, for example).
 This delegation should be documented in the Working Group's charter.

 ### Sharing responsibilities

 It is up to the Working Group to determine if they would like to have one Secretary or up to three Co-Secretaries sharing the responsibilities listed above.

-Prior to summer 2024, we have not formalised the role of Secretary within *The Turing Way*.
+Prior to 2025, we had not formalised the role of Secretary within *The Turing Way*.
-It may be easier for WGs to have one person who is accountable for these tasks and who delegates them to members of the WGs.
+It may be easier for WGs / DGs to have one person who is accountable for these tasks and who delegates them to members of the WGs / DGs.
-However, as with the shared responsibilities for Co-Chairs above `reformat to reference` individuals may find it easier to work as a small team to support the WG in this role.
+However, as with the shared responsibilities for Co-Chairs above `reformat to reference` individuals may find it easier to work as a small team to support the WG / DG in this role.

 We encourage candidates to choose the best option for their personal work circumstances, and their preferred collaboration styles.

 ### Selection and duration in role

-It is up to the working group to determine a process for selecting a Secretary or Co-Secretaries.
+It is up to the working group / delivery group to determine a process for selecting a Secretary or Co-Secretaries.

-It is up to the working group to set a specific time limit on how long an individual can hold the role of Secretary or Co-Secretaries.
+It is up to the working group / delivery group to set a specific time limit on how long an individual can hold the role of Secretary or Co-Secretaries.

-Please capture these decisions in the working group's charter.
+Please capture these decisions in the working group's / delivery groups's charter.

-## *The Turing Way* Delivery Team Contact
+## Community Management Delivery Group Contact

-We recognise that membership of a Working Group for any open source project is a lot of effort, time, and - in some cases - emotional labour.
+We recognise that membership of a working group for any open source project is a lot of effort, time, and - in some cases - emotional labour.

+Since the project began there has been at least one paid member of staff at The Alan Turing Institute working to support *The Turing Way* community.
+The first dedicated Community Manager was Malvika Sharan who joined the project in November 2019.

-The role of *The Turing Way* delivery team contact is to provide administrateive support to the WG.
+The role of the Community Management Delivery Group (CMDG) contact is to provide administrative support to a WG / DG.
-They are also well placed to maintain communications and knowledge transfer across the broader *Turing Way* community.
+Members of the Community Management Delivery Group(s) are also well placed to maintain communications and knowledge transfer across the broader *Turing Way* community.

-The delivery team contact may support the Secretary in note taking and archiving notes from the WG.
+The CMDG contact may support the Secretary in note taking and archiving notes from the WG / DG.
 They may also track communications or project management activities.

-As paid members of *The Turing Way* project, the delivery team contact is well placed to triage decisions that can be made autonomously at the "Maintainer" leadership level, or need to be escalated to the "Constitutional" leadership.
+As paid members of *The Turing Way* project, the CMDG contact is well placed to triage decisions that can be made autonomously at the "Maintainer" leadership level, or need to be escalated to the Steering Council at the "Constitutional" leadership level.
 They can help to scope and test ideas that are generated within the WG with other members of *The Turing Way* community, or raise suggestions from other WGs without waiting for formal leadership meetings and decisions.

 ### Sharing responsibilities

-We do not anticipate having two people share responsibilities for this role as it will be held by a paid member of *The Turing Way* project.
+We do not anticipate having two people share responsibilities for this role as it will be held by a paid member of one of the Community Management Delivery Group members project.

+If they are unable to undertake their duties for any reason (annual leave, sick leave, caring leave, work related travel) the CMDG contact is expected to find cover for their responsibilities from within the CMDG team.

 ### Selection and duration in role

-The *Turing Way* delivery team contact will be selected by the Turing Way's delivery team with consultation from the Chair or Co-Chairs of the working group.
+The Community Management Delivery Group contact will be selected by the chair of the Community Managemtn Delivery Team in consultation from the Chair of the working group / delivery group.

 There is no limit to how long this team member can be in this role.

-## WG Members
+## Working Group Members

-Any Turing Way community member are encouraged to join a WG without restriction, and without taking on a leadership role.
+Any *Turing Way* community member is encouraged to join a Working Group so long as they meet the membership requirements outlined in the working group's charter.
+They do not need to take on a leadership role to join the WG.

+Note that Delivery Groups membership is by invitation only due to the external accountability constraints placed on delivery group activities.

 ### Responsibilities